 Shiite-jihadist groups constitute the overwhelming majority of the Revolutionary Guard’s foreign legion.
 A number of these militias, such as Lebanese Hezbollah, the Iraqi Hezbollah Brigades and more recently the Bahraini Ashtar Brigades, have already been designated for terrorism.
 But there at least 40 militias that are not.
 Many are Iraqi-based groups, and include Afghans, Pakistanis, and Syrians.
 The numbers are in the tens of thousands.
 The IRGC is estimated to have trained, funded or armed 65,000 Iraqis, according to a scholar who spoke with Buzz Feed.
 Director of National Intelligence Dan Coats recently estimated that Iran “manages as many as” 10,000 Afghans, Pakistani and Iraqis in Syria to support Syrian president Bashar al Assad.

 Revolutionary Guard commanders have threatened US bases in the Middle East should the US execute the terrorism designation.
-Chief commander Jafari warned late last month that the US “has to close down all its bases within 1,000 kilometers of Iran and it should realize that it will pay a high price for its miscalculation.”
+Chief commander Major General Mohammad-Ali Jafari warned late last month that the US “has to close down all its bases within 1,000 kilometers of Iran and it should realize that it will pay a high price for its miscalculation.”
 The Armed Forces General Staff chief Major General Mohammad Bagheri said the designation would pose “major risks” to US bases and troops in the region.

 The Guard has attempted to frame this sanction as an action to harm the Iranian people in order to shape the narrative and bolster support.

 The Revolutionary Guard’s threat to US bases is real, but these public statements should be taken with a grain of salt.
 The Guard Corps may attempt to expand its asymmetric strategy while falling below the threshold of a direct attack.
-During the wars of Iraq and Afghanistan, the Revolutionary Guard provided material assistance to militants targeting American soldiers and in Iraq directly oversaw attacks.
+During the wars of Iraq and Afghanistan, the Revolutionary Guard provided material assistance to militants targeting American soldiers.
+In Iraq, it directly oversaw attacks.
 It continues to harass the US Navy in the Persian Gulf on a frequent basis.
 Between May and June, Guard-led militants and Iranian drones challenged a US deconfliction zone near Tanf, Syria, triggering American strikes.
 Revolutionary Guard commanders, however, have a long record of issuing exaggerated statements to project an image of strength and to deter.
 Given the immense disparity in conventional capabilities with the US, the Guard prefers to avoid direct military confrontation, which would surely ensue following an attack on US forces.

 In the latest law, Congress affirmed the Revolutionary Guard’s proliferation designation pursuant to E.O.
 13382 and took an additional step to declare Iran’s missile program an “unusual and extraordinary threat” pursuant to the International Emergency Economic Powers Act.
-The Revolutionary Guard’s Aerospace Forces are in charge of Iran’s strategic missile force.
+The Revolutionary Guard’s Aerospace Force is in charge of Iran’s strategic missile force.
 Congress is expressing its concern about the long-term, potential trajectory of the missile program and advancements in intercontinental-ballistic-missile (ICBM) capability.
 The US administration is furthermore required to provide assessments of Iran’s chemical and biological weapons capabilities.